-Even so, there is preliminary evidence that methods using nonparametrically estimated sampling intensities can still mitigate the effects of PS and, in some scenarios, can predict a surface better than the SLP approach in practice. \cite{mateu_accounting_2012} noted how the Bayesian SLP model parameters could be estimated without MCMC by replacing the shared latent process term in the mean model with some function of the sampling intensity $g(\lambda)$.
-Since the dependence between $\textbf{X}$ and $S$ is completely contained within $g(\lambda)$, the locations $\textbf{X}$ can once again be treated as fixed, so long as $\lambda$ is estimated well.
-They show improved prediction using the sampling intensity covariate in a 1-dimensional kriging example.
+Even so, there is preliminary evidence that methods using nonparametrically estimated sampling intensities can still mitigate the effects of PS. \cite{mateu_accounting_2012} noted how the Bayesian SLP model parameters could be estimated without MCMC by replacing the shared latent process term in the mean model with some known function of the sampling intensity $g(\lambda)$.
 In another example, \cite{zidek_reducing_2014} provide an approach using estimated weights for air pollution monitoring.
 Instead of working in a continuous study region, however, these authors considered a finite superpopulation of possible sampling sites and the probability of selecting any site over time was modeled by a logistic regression.
-The estimated inverse probabilities were then used as weights in a Horvitz-Thompson style design-based estimator for unbiased estimation of parameters under PS.
-In a third example, \cite{schliep_correcting_2023} also considered a finite superpopulation and similarly deviated from traditional model-based geostatistics by using estimated sampling intensity weights to recover the estimated parameter values had the model been fit on the superpopulation, rather than estimate the parameters of the spatial process $S$.
-These authors also derived a kriging variance estimate adjusted for PS.
+The estimated inverse probabilities were then used as weights in a Horvitz-Thompson style design-based estimator for unbiased estimation of parameters under PS. \cite{schliep_correcting_2023} also considered a finite superpopulation and similarly deviated from traditional model-based geostatistics by using estimated sampling intensity weights to recover the estimated parameter values and kriging variance had the model been fit on the superpopulation, rather than estimate the parameters of the spatial process $S$.
 Finally, \cite{vedensky_look_2023} conducted a simulation experiment comparing a univariate marginal composite likelihood (CL) weighted by inverse sampling intensities estimated by the \texttt{MASS::kde2d} function in \texttt{R} to the SLP and unweighted CL, and showed improved performance compared to no adjustment.
 We will refer to methods using inverse sampling intensities as weights in a weighted likelihood adjustment as \textit{inverse sampling intensity weighting} (ISIW).